 Declaration or Change of Major

 Students normally declare a major program prior to completing 53 credits.
-Students who wish to declare or change their major within the College must obtain a Change of Major form from the Registrar's Office.
-Students must have a USM GPA in good standing prior to declaring or changing a major within the College of Arts, Humanities, and Social Sciences.
+Students who wish to declare or change their major within the College must obtain a Change of Major form from the Registrar's Office or the Form Bank in the Advising Network website.
+Students must have the permission of the new department/major prior to declaring or changing a major within the College of Arts, Humanities, and Social Sciences.

 Fine arts students, especially in the Department of Art and the School of Music, usually must begin their program earlier, owing to portfolio and audition requirements.

 Selecting a major is an important and often difficult decision.
 Students who are undecided about a major should take courses in programs that interest them before making a final decision.
 It is recommended that students meet with a faculty member in the Department to request admission to the major and/or to ask questions about the appropriateness of the new major to their long-term goals.
 Students may also benefit from consulting the Student Success Center for information.

 Individual departmental or program requirements are described in the sections that follow.
 Students should note that not all courses listed and described in the following sections are offered each academic year.
 Consult the particular department or program for further information about the year and semester a specific course will be offered.